tiberiusbrown/Ardens/README.md

 #### `i` or `intscale`
 Restricts the display scaling to an integral scaling factor.
 Defaults to false for the web player, and true for all other platforms.

+#### `c` or `current`
+Enables modeling the display row driver current limit.
+This effectively darkens rows that have many lit pixels.
+Defaults to false.

 ## Libraries Used

 - [SDL](https://github.com/libsdl-org/SDL) (zlib)